Stovent/CeDImu/MANUAL.md

 - Board : the board (or PCB) used by the BIOS as listed on ICDIA, or "Auto" to let CeDImu try to guess it.
 - 32 KB NVRAM : if the BIOS uses 32KB of NVRAM (see ICDIA), then this has to be checked.
 In "Auto" board type, CeDImu tries to detect the correct NVRAM size.
 - PAL : if checked, BIOS will be emulated in PAL video mode.
 If unchecked, NTSC mode is used.
-- Initial time : the initial time given to the BIOS.
-The given time is a [UNIX timestamp](https://en.wikipedia.org/wiki/Unix_time).
+- Initial time : the initial time given to the BIOS, in [UNIX timestamp](https://en.wikipedia.org/wiki/Unix_time) format.
   Leave it empty to use the current real-life time.
 Enter "0" to continue from the time saved in the NVRAM.

 ### Controls